What is the Life LiveAdapt Project?

 On the other hand, some practices acquired by farmers in recent years (the massive use of anthelmintic products, among others) must also be reviewed and adapted to the new climate scenario if we want to achieve the sustainability of extensive farms.

-If you are a farmer or a rancher, share your experience of climate change with us through this short questionnaire.
+If you are a farmer, share your experience of climate change with us through this short questionnaire.

 To address this situation, which is jeopardising the sustainability of extensive livestock production systems, the multidisciplinary team of this project has as its main objective the implementation of a strategy based on innovative technologies and practices that make possible the adaptation the sector to climate change.